 Angélica L. González

-I am a broadly curious ecologist, but my research interests are all tied together by the understanding of the ways in which the flux, storage and transfer of energy and matter affect trophic interactions and ecosystem processes.
-I use experiments, observation, data synthesis, and a variety of analytical tools (e.g., stable isotopes) too answer questions that integrate community and ecosystem ecology.
-Until December 2014, I was a Postdoctoral Fellow in the Department of Zoology and the Biodiversity Research Centre at the University of British Columbia, Canada.
-I completed my Ph.D. at the Pontificia Universidad Católica de Chile, where I examined the role of nutrient inputs from fog on the structure and functioning of coastal desert ecosystems.
+I am a broadly curious ecologist, but my research interests are all tied together by the understanding of the ways in which the availability, storage and transfer of energy and matter affect biodiversity, trophic interactions and ecosystem processes.
+I use experiments, observation, data synthesis, and a variety of analytical tools (e.g., stable isotopes) to answer questions that integrate biodiversity (taxonomic and functional), species interactions and nutrient dynamics.
+I completed my Ph.D. at the Pontificia Universidad Católica de Chile, and was a Postdoctoral Fellow in the Department of Zoology and the Biodiversity Research Centre at the University of British Columbia, Canada.
+I am now an assistant professor at Rutgers University, NJ.
+Google Scholar

 Olivier Dézerald.
 Postdoc

-My research interests are focused on trait-based ecology and evolutionary biology.I’m specifically interested in the role of intraspecific variation as a driver of the evolution of species and community structure in a changing world.
-My current project focuses on the muldimensional trait niche of animals (vertebrates and invertebrates) using key functional traits: elemental content (C, N, and P) and body size.
+I completed my Master in Biology in 2019, which focused on exploring the muldimensional trait niche of animals (vertebrates and invertebrates) using key functional traits: elemental content (C, N, and P) and body size.

 Juliana S. Leal.
 PhD Student.
 Universidade Federal do Rio de Janeiro (UFRJ) Brazil

-As an undergrad I researched the competitive effects of non-native and native fish on larval stream salamander growth and behavior.
-I just graduated from a Master in Biology Program where I studied the prey capturing and feeding efficiency of predators along environmental gradients.
-I am interested in predator-prey interactions, wildlife conservation, and the impacts of invasive species on native organisms.
+I graduated from a Master in Biology Program in 2017 where I studied the prey capturing and feeding efficiency of predators along environmental gradients.